Grimsly/Tasks/README.md

 ## Work/Project Examples

-_As I have been working on nothing but Xcode projects these past months, I figure it might be best for me to reference them._**
+_As I have been working on nothing but Xcode projects these past months, I figure it might be best for me to reference them._

 ### YMCA iOS Application

 On January 2019, YMCA Calgary came to my instructor, requesting for a mobile app redesign.
 Their original app was outdated to say the least.
 Tabs brought you to webpages, "Hamburger" button pushes the screen to the side instead of overlaying on top of it, all categories was packed into the "Hamburger" menu, putting a class into your phone's calendar makes you subscribe to the class (meaning all instances of that class in the future would also be sent to the calendar) with no other choice, and various other small issues.
 Their app was not very popular with both the Apple and Android crowd, averaging about 1.5 - 2.5 stars.
 Me and my other group members got assigned to the project.
--The main goal of YMCA Calgary is to get a design down and make it as modern as possible.
+- The main goal of YMCA Calgary is to get a design down and make it as modern as possible.
 So me and my other group members all took the roles of UI Designer and started coming up with our own designs and then propose them to the clients to see from each design, which parts they like.
--After gathering feedback from the clients and anyone else that we could ask, I eventually became the Head UI Designer and combined all the designs into one.
+- After gathering feedback from the clients and anyone else that we could ask, I eventually became the Head UI Designer and combined all the designs into one.
 If a design change is proposed, they needed to go through me.
--We went to coding the actual app with Swift in Xcode after the prototype phase.
+- We went to coding the actual app with Swift in Xcode after the prototype phase.
 (The plan was to start with iOS first for the beta and then eventually to Android with Android Studio)
--My role in the Xcode project is to work on the Home Page and the Schedule page.
+- My role in the Xcode project is to work on the Home Page and the Schedule page.

 Unfortunately, we cannot show our code to the public, but I can provide some screenshots and descriptions.